mindis/b2b_shop/README.md

 # b2b_shop
 Internet shop for b2b wholesale trade.
 Written in Python3 using Django framework and many other libraries.

-##
+## Futures
-This shop was built for wholesale trades with a not big amount of types of products.
+* Prices depend on quantity.
-After making an order you will immediately get an invoice in pdf format.
+* After making an order you will immediately get an invoice in pdf format.

-##
+* You have a list of your previous orders with custom statuses.
+* You can update quantities by uploading xls file from 1C.

-Built With
+## Built With
 * [Python3](https://www.python.org/)
 * [Django](https://www.djangoproject.com/)
 * [django-user-accounts](https://github.com/pinax/django-user-accounts)